MDFreak/Bluetti_ESP32_Bridge/README.md

 * update README.md to provide actual information for possible users

 ## V0.1.0
+Added Features
+* add and synchronize enums and fields in Device_AC300.h and DeviceType.h
+* extend simulation in BTooth.cpp
+* update and add evaluation of 'ENUM_FIELD' and 'DECIMAL_ARRAY'

+## V0.0.2
+* introduce simulation for BT to implement MQTT without Bluetti
+* new define SIM_BLUETTI (-> platform.ini)
+  used to block unused BT functions and activate simulation function
+* simulation starts in function 'handleBluetooth()' and uses new function 'sendSIM_data()' to publish data uses standard decoding methods
+* works with 8 items
+* add '#include "MQTT.h"' to Bluetooth.cpp
+* set default data for connections
+* introduce simulation for BT to implement MQTT without Bluetti

+## V0.0.1   adapt
+Import SW of Mario Lukas into my used system (VSCode & PlatformIO) and libraries.
+* Change code format to MD format for better readability and code folding
+* Move DEFINEs and configurations to file platformio.ini define USE_DISPLAY  1  -> platform.ini ->  -DUSE_DISPLAY=1
+* Part of program and names are adapted to my ideas and program flow
+* The workflow of Mario Lukas is still basic

+## Forked funktionality  =  FEATURES in README from Mario Lukas
 * easy configuration with WiFi manager
 * display support OLED 128x64
   * tested ESP32 WROOM with display: https://github.com/LilyGO/TTGO-T2-ESP32